Candycane45/BotDex/README.md

 3.  **Asynchronous Operations**: Interacting with an external API (like Gemini) is an asynchronous operation.
 The program can't just wait for the response; it needs to handle the delay.
     * **Lesson Learned**: `async/await` syntax is a clean and powerful way to manage this.
 The `sendMessage` function in `app.js` is declared `async` so it can `await` the `fetch` call to the backend.
 This prevents the UI from freezing and allows for features like a "typing..." indicator.

-4.  **CORS (Cross-Origin Resource Sharing)**: When running the frontend and backend on different ports (e.g., `:5500` and `:3000`), browsers block requests by default for security.
-    * **Lesson Learned**: The `cors` package on the Express server is essential.
-It tells the browser, "It's okay for the website at this address to make requests to me."
-Without it, no communication would be possible.